Countess of Derwentwater: Career

 In 1869 she sought to collect her rents, accompanied by Harry Brown, a bailiff of the Shotley Bridge Court; when the tenants refused to pay, she wielded an antiquated sword, and a short struggle ensued, resulting in the snapping of the sword.

-The Countess of Derwentwater is a character: when she took a steamer at Jersey City for Liverpool, her wardrobe was said to consist of over two hundred rich and elaborately trimmed dresses.
+The Countess of Derwentwater was quite a character: when she took a steamer at Jersey City for Liverpool, her wardrobe was said to consist of over two hundred rich and elaborately trimmed dresses.
 She travelled with 15 trunks which were as old as the dresses.

 Amelia’s true identity remains a mystery.
 Ralph Arnold in his 1959 book Northern Lights suggests that she may have been a lady’s maid from Dover by the name of Burke though he offers no further explanation of this.
-The Northumbrian Jacobites website suggest that she may have been a West Country servant girl trying her luck.
+The Northumbrian Jacobites website suggests that she may have been a West Country servant girl trying her luck.

 The 'Countess' died at Durham Road in Durham on 27 February 1880.

-A plaque was attached to the previously unmarked grave of Amelia in 2012 in Blackhill Cemetery, near Consett, County Durham.
+Her death was caused by bronchitis, after five days' illness.
+She had expressed a wish to be buried in the Radclyffe vault at Hexham, but her desire could not be complied with, and she was consequently buried at Blackhill Cemetery, Consett, County Durham.
+In 2012, a plaque was attached to the previously unmarked grave.
 Members of the Northumbrian Jacobite Society added a plaque to a small stone cross, which had been previously erected by society members George and Lorraine Hunter.